Perry-SC/Perry-SC.github.io/_pages/CV.md

 -----------------------------------
 *University of Southampton, Southampton, UK.*
 * Researching CO&#8322; reduction
-* Leading a number of postgraduate research projects
+* Mentoring PhD, Masters and Undergraduate students across a range of research projects
-* Referee for the Journal of the Electrochemical Society, Journal of Electroanalytical Chemistry and Electrochimica Acta
+* Referee for multiple chemical and electrochemical journals

 2016 to 2018 - Research Fellow
 ---------------------------------